 If you want to install a previous version of Sitecore Experience Platform on the same computer, you must also have the required SIF version installed.
+See the table below for the appropriate SIF version.
 PowerShell uses the latest available version of a module in a session by default and you must import the specific version of SIF required for the version of Sitecore that you want to install.